 Controversial new legislation to govern the relationship between mobile operators and property owners

-It has been announced that the government is finally going to tackle reforming the Electronic Communications Code - the law which covers equipment used to transmit electronic communications, including mobile phone signals.
-This announcement follows a number of consultations on the current (and widely-criticised) Electronic Communications Code and the publication last year of a proposed revised code.
+Parliament is currently tackling the reform of the Electronic Communications Code - the law which covers equipment used to transmit electronic communications, including mobile phone signals.
+The new rules are contained in the Digital Economy Bill and follow a number of consultations on the current (and widely-criticised) Code.

 Mobile operators have been criticised for continuing poor coverage in some areas, but they argue that the current Code - which gives them rights to put equipment onto land including rooftops - works too slowly.
 They have also been putting pressure on the government to help them reduce costs, in return for investing substantial sums in improving coverage.

 The existing Code is also disliked by many property owners, who complain about the restrictions they suffer when an operator wants to put equipment onto their land or building.
 Developers in particular can lose valuable time since it is not uncommon for it to take around 18-24 months to secure the removal of electronic communications apparatus from a site due to the complexity of the legislation.

 The government recognised some years ago that the Code - introduced during the privatisation of British Telecom in 1984 - needs to be brought up-to-date to reflect changes in technology and enable quicker roll-out of communications networks.
 However, previous efforts to achieve this have failed due to the difficulties in achieving a balance between the interests of Code operators and landowners.

 Digital Economy Bill

 The Digital Economy Bill which is currently making its way through Parliament includes a revised Code and there a number of key points to note from its contents:

 • Retrospectivity: Although there will be certain transitional arrangements, the new Code will not have retrospective effect and therefore should not affect agreements already in place (but will apply to any new agreements which replace them).